 HOT Schools was created over 2 decades ago by leaders at the Connecticut Office of the Arts, and partnered with dozens of schools and hundreds of teaching artists, serving tens of thousands of students over the years.
 Beginning in 2019, leaders at COA and AFLCT started working together to envision the next chapter of this nationally-recognized program, which has led to AFLCT relaunching HOT Schools from within our non-profit in search of expanded impact and a sustainable future for HOT Schools.

-Special thanks to the generous supporters of this program, including: the CT Office of the Arts, a division of the Connecticut Department of Economic and Community Development; the Cornelia T. Bailey Foundation; The Daniel E. Offutt, III Charitable Trust and Near & Far Aid (enabling our work in Bridgeport, Fairfield County); The Harry Chapin Foundation and NewAlliance Foundation (enabling our work in New Haven); the Ion Bank Foundation (enabling our work in Hamden); the CT Community Foundation (enabling our work in Waterbury); the Elizabeth Carse Foundation; and Carol Bailey and Laurie Desmet.
+Special thanks to the generous supporters of this program, including: the CT Office of the Arts, a division of the Connecticut Department of Economic and Community Development; the National Endowment for the Arts; the Cornelia T. Bailey Foundation; the George and Grace Long Foundation; The Daniel E. Offutt, III Charitable Trust, Near & Far Aid, and the City of Bridgeport (enabling our work in Bridgeport, Fairfield County); The Harry Chapin Foundation and NewAlliance Foundation (enabling our work in New Haven); the Ion Bank Foundation (enabling our work in Hamden); the CT Community Foundation and Red Rhino Foundation (enabling our work in Waterbury); the Elizabeth Carse Foundation; and Carol Bailey and Laurie Desmet.

 Our five HOT Schools for 2021-22: